R-Kazmi/CV-Website/README.md

-A kind of portfolio.
-More like CV

-r-kazmi.github.io
+A CV website made with Html, CSS and JavaScript